-The increase in research and development expenses for the three months ended August 28, 2011 compared to the same period last year was not significant.
+The increase in research and development expenses for the three and six months ended November 27, 2011 compared to the same periods last year was not significant.

 Selling, General and Administrative

 Selling, general and administrative expenses consist primarily of sales and marketing expenses associated with Landec's product sales and services, business development expenses and staff and administrative expenses.